NelsonAPenn/pizote/README.md

 - Write other backends incrementally, while revising interfaces.
 Priority: SFML, web, mobile
 - Maintain and improve!

+## Contributions and feedback

+Feel free to create issues, contribute, and/or provide feedback.
+See the license and contributing guidelines (the latter is quite sparse at the moment).

+Also, I value feedback highly!
+The project is in its earliest stages now; because of this, feedback is crucial!
+Please forward any feedback to `pizote@protonmail.com`.
+This could be anything regarding design, plans, or the like.
+Once there is enough interest, I may create weekly/biweekly meetings.

 ## Example components (most likely will be added to the `pizote` standard library)